 The Dead Sea Scrolls were discovered 75 years ago in a series of caves near the ancient settlement of Masada in the Judean Desert.
 The manuscripts include the influential Book of Enoch and Book of Isaiah, and have even inspired modern forgeries.
-Scholars continue to debate related mysteries, such as who wrote the Dead Sea Scrolls.
-Professor Jean-Pierre Isbouts discusses his National Geographic special feature, The Dead Sea Scrolls: 75 Years Since Their Historic Discovery.
+Scholars continue to debate related mysteries, such as who wrote the scrolls.
+In this interview, Jean-Pierre Isbouts discusses his National Geographic special feature, The Dead Sea Scrolls: 75 Years Since Their Historic Discovery.

 How would you describe the Dead Sea Scrolls to someone who’s never heard of them?

 The most sensational aspect is their age: they are some 2,000 years old.
 Before their discovery, the oldest known manuscripts of Hebrew Scripture in Hebrew included the tenth-century-C.E.
 Aleppo Codex and the Leningrad Codex, dated to the 10th century C.E.
 The oldest Greek version of segments from the Old Testament, the Codex Sinaiticus, was probably written in the fourth century C.E.

 Who wrote the Dead Sea Scrolls?

 First off, it would be more accurate to say who “copied” the Dead Sea Scrolls, since the origins of the Hebrew Bible go back at least to the 7th century B.C.E. and possibly to the 9th century B.C.E.

 In the first decades of Dead Sea Scrolls research, most scholars tended to accept the “Standard Model” theory of who its authors were: they were scribes who copied the text from other sources while living in a desert community known in Arabic as Khirbet Qumran (“ruins of Qumran”).
 But as the scrolls have become more widely accessible, this theory has come under attack.